dochy-ksti/munyorunyoru/munyo-sample/readme.md

+Here is the explanations of the samples in this crate.

 ## [html_samples](https://github.com/dochy-ksti/munyorunyoru/tree/master/munyo-sample/src/samples/html_samples)

 Samples which converts Munyo to HTML.
 The conversion is simple because Munyo and HTML has very similar structures.
 Besides, HTML is a visually attractive format, so it's chosen for samples.
 What we do in the samples is essentially handwriting HTML, so they are not practical examples.